confluentinc/ksql/documentation/quickstart.rst

 Setup
 -----

-1. Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster, including ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry.
+Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster, including ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry.
 Do not run KSQL against a production Kafka cluster while KSQL is in tech preview.

-To start a Kafka development cluster, follow these instructions and then return to this quickstart:
+1. Start a Kafka development cluster and start KSQL.
+Depending on whether or not you are using Docker (we recommend Docker for simplicity), follow these instructions and then return to this page:

-* If you are using a Docker environment, then go `here to start up Kafka with Docker <quickstart-docker.rst#start-a-kafka-cluster>`__
+* If you are using a Docker environment, then go `here to start up Kafka with Docker <quickstart-docker.rst>`__
-* If you are not using a Docker environment, then go `here to start up Kafka without Docker <quickstart-non-docker.rst#start-a-kafka-cluster>`__
+* If you are not using a Docker environment, then go `here to start up Kafka without Docker <quickstart-non-docker.rst>`__

-2. Start KSQL.
-Follow these instructions and then return this quickstart:

-* If you are using a Docker environment, then go `here to start KSQL in Docker <quickstart-docker.rst#start-ksql>`__
-* If you are not using a Docker environment, then go `here to start KSQL without Docker <quickstart-non-docker.rst#start-ksql>`__

-You will see the KSQL prompt:
+2. After you have successfully started KSQL, you will see the KSQL prompt:

 .. sourcecode:: bash